FDE Toolkit · Interview Cheat Sheet

 Practical Coding

-Tests FDE coding sits at a comfortable medium and is contextualized in a customer scenario, not an abstract puzzle.
+Tests FDE coding is contextualized in a customer scenario rather than an abstract puzzle — but do not read that as easy.
+The bar runs medium-to-high, and it climbs at AI-native startups, which still filter DSA thoroughly even where some tier-1 companies have eased theirs.
 They watch whether you ask clarifying questions, write clean readable code, narrate as you go, catch your own bugs, and make pragmatic trade-offs.

 Attack it Clarify the spec before typing.
 Narrate every decision.
 Favour robust, integration-grade code — retries, rate limits, caching, error handling — over exotic algorithms.
-Refresh core DSA to a solid medium, but do not grind 300 problems.
+Refresh core DSA to a solid medium-to-high — heavier if you are targeting AI startups — but you do not need to grind 300 problems.

 03